top of page

 recycled plastic bottles and rice hulls close up

-What is more sustainable?
+Which is more sustainable?
 Pots made from recycled plastic, or pots made from a renewable grain material?

 Most plastic plant pots never get recycled.
 Either the material is not the right quality, or the black pigment prevents them from being detected by optical readers.
 However, a couple of companies have had success making plastic plant pots from recycled plastics, likely from other sources like bottles and packaging.
 One such company claims that this option has a smaller carbon footprint than rice hull pots such as EcoForms.
 As a brand who takes their mission seriously, we decided to take a deeper dive into this and find out.